ongov/ontario-design-system/COMMIT-GUIDELINES.md

 ### Changelog generation

 The commit messages are not only consumed by humans, they are also consumed by the project's tooling when publishing our packages upon release.
-The project uses [semantic-release](https://github.com/semantic-release/semantic-release) to automatically version the packages, create a changelog for each release, and publish the packages to npm.
-It does this by tracking the Conventional Commit prefixes on each commit to decide its impact.
+The project uses [semantic-release](https://github.com/semantic-release/semantic-release) to automatically version the packages, create a changelog for each release, and publish the packages to npm by tracking the Conventional Commit prefixes on each commit to decide its impact.

 The two relevant prefixes are `fix` and `feat`.
 Commits with these prefixes should have clean messages about what they are fixing or what feature is being added, respectively.
 Each commit specifies the weight and impact of the commit on the project.